The Dark Knight: Filming in Chicago

 The first scene filmed was the bank heist, which was shot in the Old Chicago Main Post Office over five days.
 It was scheduled early to test the IMAX procedure, allowing it to be refilmed with traditional cameras if needed, and it was intended to be publicly released as part of the marketing campaign.
 Pfister described it as a week of patience and learning because of the four-day wait for the IMAX footage to be processed.
 Filming moved to England throughout May, returning to Chicago in June.

 Filming took place in the lobby of One Illinois Center, which served as Wayne's penthouse apartment; bookcases were built to hide the elevators.
 A floor of Two Illinois Center was decorated for Wayne's fundraiser.
 The crew was described as excited as this scene depicted the first meeting between Batman and the Joker.
 The windows in both settings were covered in green screen material, allowing Gotham City visuals to be added later.
 In July, three weeks were spent filming the truck chase scene, mainly on Wacker Drive, a multi-level street that had to be closed overnight.
-During filming, Christopher added a set-piece of a SWAT van crashing through a concrete barricade.
+During filming, Nolan added a set-piece of a SWAT van crashing through a concrete barricade.
 The sequence continued on LaSalle Street, which was also used for the GCPD funeral procession, for a practical truck-flip stunt and helicopter sequence.
 Additional segments were filmed on Monroe Street and Randolph Street, and at Randolph Street Station.